-London is one of my favorite cities in the world and one that I recommend every traveler to visit.
-I may be biased, though, as I was fortunate to spend twenty-three years of my life living there.
+London is one of our favorite cities in the world and one that we recommend every traveler to visit.
+We may be biased, though, as we were fortunate to spend twenty-three years living there.

 If you're heading to London for the first time and want to know what to expect, this article is for you.
-In it, I share some of my favorite hangouts, how to save money on accommodation, and how to save money on, well, pretty much everything.
+In it, we share some of our favorite hangouts, how to save money on accommodation, and how to save money on, well, pretty much everything.

-Do I need shots before I travel to England?
+- You do not need shots before you travel to England.

 What to Pack for a Trip to London